nmdickson/GCfit/pulsar_testing/notes.md

 should have a look at the pulsar that doesn't and see if we can locate it in one of the two 47 Tuc pulsar papers.
 Otherwise see what paper it's in and if there's any notes or anything.
 It could be a perfectly fine timing solution that just isn't compatible with the current best fit models though I'd be pretty surprised if that was the case.

+Further update: The pulsar in question is Pulsar S which is a pulsar that we have both orbital and spin periods for.
+The reason hadn't come up in my own testing is that I was only using the spin period likelihoods for pulsars that didn't have binary periods available.
+Going to test this with my version and see if it's broken there too.